mathurpriyanshu/cis6930sp24-assignment0/README.md

 # Functions

-1. **`fetchincidents(url, headers)`**:
-   - This function is responsible for fetching the PDF file from the specified URL.
-   - It uses `urllib.request.urlopen()` to make a request to the URL with custom headers.
-   - The response data is read and wrapped in a `BytesIO` object and returned.
-   - Parameters:
-     - `url`: The URL from which the PDF file is fetched.
-     - `headers`: Additional headers for the HTTP request.

-2. **`extractincidents(pdf_file)`**:
+1. `pdf_download(url)`: This function downloads a PDF file from the given URL using urllib and saves it locally.
+It returns the local file path where the PDF is saved.

-   - This function extracts data from the PDF file using the `PdfReader` from the `pypdf` library.
+2. `data_extract(pdf_path)`: This function extracts data from the PDF file specified by the `pdf_path`.
+It uses PyPDF2 to read the PDF, extracts text from each page, and then parses the text to extract relevant incident data such as date/time, incident number, location, nature, and incident type.
+The extracted data is returned as a list of dictionaries.
-   - It returns the reader object containing the PDF data.
-   - Parameters:
-     - `pdf_file`: A `BytesIO` object containing the PDF file data.

-3. **`createdb(db)`**:
+3. `fields_extraction(non_empty_list, data)`: This function extracts fields from a non-empty list containing incident data and appends it to the `data` list.
+It handles cases where the list may contain missing values.

-   - This function establishes a connection to an SQLite database and creates a table named `incidents`.
+4. `db_connection()`: This function establishes a connection to the SQLite database using the path specified in the `dbstrings` constants.
+It returns a cursor object and a connection object.
-   - It returns both the database connection (`dbase`) and a cursor object.
-   - Parameters:
-     - `db`: The path to the SQLite database file.

-4. **`populatedb(reader, cursor)`**:
+5. `db_creation()`: This function creates the necessary database tables using SQL statements specified in the `create_db` constant.

-   - This function populates the SQLite database with data extracted from the PDF.
+6. `db_population(result)`: This function populates the database with the incident data extracted from the PDF file.
+It constructs and executes SQL INSERT statements based on the data provided in the `result` list.
-   - It iterates over each page of the PDF, extracts relevant information, and inserts it into the database table.
-   - Parameters:
-     - `reader`: The PDF reader object containing the PDF data.
-     - `cursor`: The cursor object for executing SQL queries on the database.

-5. **`main(url)`**:
-   - This is the main function that orchestrates the entire process.
-   - It fetches the PDF, extracts data, creates/connects to the database, populates the database, executes a query to retrieve incident counts, and prints the results.
-   - Parameters:
-     - `url`: The URL of the incident summary PDF file.
+7. `status()`: This function retrieves the status of the database by executing a SELECT query specified in the `select_db` constant.
+It filters out unwanted data and sorts the results based on specific criteria.

+8. `print_status()`: This function prints the status of the database to the console and returns a formatted string containing the same information.

+9. `db_get()`: This function retrieves all data from the database by executing a SELECT query specified in the `select_all_db` constant.

+10. `db_deletion()`: This function deletes the database table using the SQL DROP TABLE statement specified in the `drop_table` constant.

+11. `fun_execute(url)`: This function serves as the main execution function.
+It orchestrates the downloading of the PDF file, extraction of data, database operations, printing of database status, and deletion of the PDF file.

+12. `pdf_deletion(pdf_path)`: This function deletes the PDF file specified by the `pdf_path` parameter.

+13. `main()`: This function is the entry point of the script.
+It parses command-line arguments using argparse to get the URL of the incidents data.
+Then, it calls the `fun_execute` function to execute the main functionality of the script.
+If no URL is provided, it prints a message asking for the incidents URL.